Find out more about womb cancer, including how common it is and ways to reduce your risk.

 Being physically active uses up extra calories and helps you avoid gaining weight.
 It also helps keep your hormone levels healthy.
-Try our exercise calorie calculator for ideas on how to be more active.

 Drinking coffee may decrease the risk of womb cancer, but there are still too many unanswered questions – such as how much you should drink, or how regularly – for us to provide reliable advice on coffee drinking.
 We also need to be sure that coffee doesn’t have any harmful effects on health.

 New research has shown that something called glycaemic load (GL) could have an impact on your risk of womb cancer.